swati1729/CI-QuBe/README.txt

 References:
 [1] Howard Karloff,   “How   good   is   the   Goemans–Williamson MAX-CUT algorithm?”
 SIAM Journalon Computing 29, 336–350 (1999).
 [2] Iain Dunning, Swati Gupta, and John Silberholz.
 2018.
 What works best when?
 A systematic evaluation of heuristics for Max-Cut and QUBO.
 INFORMS Journal on Computing 30, 3 (2018), 608–624.
 [3] Reuben Tate, Majid Farhadi, Creston Herold, Greg Mohler,and  Swati  Gupta,  “Bridging  classical and quantum with SDP initialized warm-starts for QAOA,” arXiv preprint arXiv:2010.14021  (2020).
+[4] current warmest paper, working paper (2021).